 The chin strap on your helmet should be comfortable, as well as easy to get on and off.
 Some manufactures have incorporated magnetic clips to help with adjustments when wearing gloves, it is import to pick the clip style you are most comfortable with.

-Full shell helmets provide full coverage and help block out the harsh weather conditions.
-Most frequently kid’s helmets, racers, and halfpipe riders will wear full shell helmets.
+Full shell helmets provide full coverage and help block out harsh weather conditions.
+Most frequently kids, racers, and halfpipe riders will wear full shell helmets.

 These are the most popular style of helmet, often incorporating soft ear padding for protection and comfort.

-Full face helmets are more skin to motorcycle helmets, constructed as a solid one-piece including jaw guard.
+Full face helmets are like motorcycle helmets, constructed as a solid one-piece including a jaw guard.
 These offer the most protecting but at a cost to weight and comfort.
-Most commonly worn by racers or big-mountain skiers.
+They're most commonly worn by racers and big-mountain skiers.

 Skiing and snowboarding helmets must comply with one of three standard systems:

 - Common European Norm (CEN or sometimes EN) - this is the European ski helmet standard.
 CEN 1077 was issued in 1996 which requires helmets to be tested and pass blunt impact protection, sharp and pointed object penetration, chin strap resistance, area of coverage, field of vision and clearance between the head and shell.